ricmmartins/ricmmartins/README.md

 <h3>I'm Ricardo Martins and here I'll talk in a little about me.</h3>

 💻 I've been working with IT Infrastructure since 2003 and with Cloud Solutions since 2012.
-My experience brought to me a multi-cultural and diverse expertise working with customers and companies from different industries (telco, media, retail, education, media, oil and gas).
-Since 2015 I've joined Microsoft where I'm building strong skills in different roles as Architect, Trainer and Engineer.
-I have been educating, designing, training and building cloud solutions for a diverse and challenging set of enterprise customers.
+My experience brought me multi-cultural and diverse expertise in working with customers and companies from different industries (telco, media, retail, education, media, oil and gas).
+Since 2015 I've joined Microsoft where I'm building strong skills in different roles like Architect, Trainer, and Engineer.
+I have been educating, designing, training, and building cloud solutions for a diverse and challenging set of enterprise customers.

-I'm experienced in linux and opensource implementations, infrastructure, cloud computing, networking, fault tolerance mechanisms, high availability, n-tier architectures and distributed systems architecture design.
-Always working with ownership and deep involvement in the full process life cycle, from conception and design to infrastructure implementation, instrumentation and testing.
-Ability on diagnosis, deployment, debugging and adaptation (reconfiguration) of systems.
+I'm experienced in Linux and open-source implementations, infrastructure, cloud computing, networking, fault tolerance mechanisms, high availability, n-tier architectures, and distributed systems architecture design.
+Always working with ownership and deep involvement in the full process life cycle, from conception and design to infrastructure implementation, instrumentation, and testing.
+Ability to diagnose, deploy, debug, and adapt (reconfiguration) of systems.

-💼 Currenlty I'm part of Azure Fasttrack Engineering Team working with Cloud Infrastructure projects.
+💼 Currently I'm part of the Azure Fasttrack Engineering Team working with Cloud Infrastructure projects.

-👍 Special interests: Cloud Technologies, Linux and OSS, DevOps, CloudOps, Reliability Engineering, Infrastrucure as a Code and Content Development.
+👍 Special interests: Cloud Technologies, Linux and OSS, DevOps, CloudOps, Reliability Engineering, Infrastructure as a Code, and Content Development.

-💬 I’m also a huge passionate by communities, tech talks and an evangelist of the Cloud and DevOps culture.
+💬 I’m also a huge passionate about communities, tech talks, and an evangelist of the Cloud and DevOps culture.
 As a former systems engineer, I understand that this is the path we should all pursue, being closer and closer to software development, not necessarily as a developer, but as a person of infrastructure who knows what a developer really needs and the ability to deliver it in a simple, autonomous and fast way.

 I'm someone passionate about building technical education that helps people advance in their careers.
 Then I truly believe in the "We Learn.
 We Share.
 We Thrive."
 So I've been creating and sharing technical content actively.
-I like to be known for be someone who unblock the potential from others, specially through knowledge sharing and tech evangelism.
-I love share with community whenever I build something that can help others.
+I like to be known for being someone who unblocks the potential of others, especially through knowledge sharing and tech evangelism.
+I love to share with the community whenever I build something that can help others.

 <h2>☑️ Here is a list my 10 most recent writings/activitites</h2>
 <img align="right" alt="GIF" src="gif3.gif" width="500"/>